 While ICE did not conduct large-scale worksite raids during President Barack Obama’s two terms, targeted enforcement operations were common and ICE deported 2.75 million during Obama’s presidency – a number which exceeded that of any president before him and earned him the title “deporter in chief” from critics.
 Obama directed ICE to prioritize noncitizens with criminal records as well as recent border crossers, whose numbers surged during his presidency.
 (Border apprehensions have dropped precipitously each month since Trump’s election, amounting to an overall decrease of 24 percent between October 2016 and August 2017 compared to the same period the year prior, according to data provided by US Customs and Border Protection.)

 On his fifth day in office, Trump signed a sweeping executive action that greatly expanded the type of person that ICE goes after.
 Now, anyone who had entered the country illegally, especially those with a prior order of deportation, are fair game.
-Arrests of these so-called “non-immigration violators” have increased nearly three-fold between Jan.
+Arrests of these so-called “non-criminal immigration violators” have increased nearly three-fold between Jan.
 22 and Sept.
 2 compared to the same period the year prior.

 Under Trump, there has also been an increase in so-called “collateral arrests” of people without legal status that ICE encounters along the way while targeting a pre-specified individual.
 During a nationwide sweep in late July ostensibly targeting unaccompanied minors and families, 70 percent of the 650 people arrested were in fact not part of the original target, but rather “encountered during this operation,” according to an ICE press release.